matthewratcliffe/airplay-server/README.md

 - Enables autologin for `airplay` user via LightDM
 - Configures `uxplay` to start automatically on login
 - Redirects `uxplay` logs to `/tmp/airplay.log`
-- Checks for conflicting autologin settings and warns if found
+- Schedules automatic shutdown on user login (if enabled during setup)
 - Hides all desktop icons for a clean AirPlay display
 - Disables display sleep and screen blanking
-- Sets a custom wallpaper displaying “Airplay server enabled”
+- Sets a custom wallpaper displaying “Airplay server enabled” and scheduled shutdown time
+- Replaces the xubuntu logo with "Airplay Server"

 ---